ajh123-archives/gtmos-2/README.md

 - See [INSTRUCTIONS.md](INSTRUCTIONS.md) for instructions.

 ### Credits
+- [duckOS](https://github.com/byteduck/duckOS) for the starting grounds of this OS.
 - [blanham's mirror of liballoc 1.1](https://github.com/blanham/liballoc) for the kernel heap allocation implementation (it's open domain, so if you want to use it, I highly recommend it)
 - [SerenityOS](http://serenityos.org) for a lot of inspiration
 - [Gohufont](https://font.gohu.org/) for the font (licensed under [WTFPL](http://www.wtfpl.net/about/))